ivan-abboud/Image_enhancement_using_fuzzy_logic/README.md

 ### Running code
-main.py contains all waht you need
+main.py contains all what you need

 assign the global variable n,m and gamma as you wish